SIRIUS: Identifying Metal-poor Stars Enriched by a Single Supernova in a Dwarf Galaxy Cosmological Zoom-in Simulation Resolving Individual Massive Stars: Methods

 \subsection{Initial Conditions}

 A halo was selected from a cosmological simulation with a box size of (4 Mpc)$^3$ performed by \textsc{gadget-2} \citep{Springel2005}.
 We adopted the cosmological parameters of $H_0=67.3$ km$\>$s$^{-1}$$\>$Mpc$^{-1}, \Omega_{\mathrm{m}}=0.32$, $\Omega_{\Lambda}=0.68$, and $\Omega_{\mathrm{b}}=0.049$ \citep{Planck2020}.
 A zoom-in initial condition was created by \textsc{music} \citep{Hahn2011}.
 The total number of particles in the zoom-in initial condition was 6.1$\,\times\,10^7$.
 We set the gravitational softening length as 20.2 pc for dark matter and 9.2 pc for gas particles.
-Dark matter and gas-particle masses in the zoom-in region were 102.3 $M_{\sun}$ and 18.9 $M_{\sun}$, respectively.
-We computed this simulation over the redshift range $z$ = 100 to 6.5.
+Dark matter and gas-particle masses in the zoom-in region were 102.3 $M_{\sun}$ and 18.9 $M_{\sun}$, respectively. {This resolution is sufficiently high to resolve individual massive stars and to estimate the mono-enriched fraction.
+However, it was still lower than the resolution where the galactic wind properties converged (see, e.g., \citealt{Hu2019}).} We computed this simulation over the redshift range $z$ = 100 to 6.5.
 At $z$ = 6.5, the dark matter halo mass, the stellar mass, and the median [Fe/H] were $1.5\times10^8$ $M_{\sun}$, $7.3\times10^5$ $M_{\sun}$, and $-2.2$, respectively.
-In total, 651,977 stars were formed.
+In total, 651,977 stars were formed. {We also assumed that the gas initially has zero metallicity.}